zettajs/tyrell/cli/README.md

 -k, --keyPair <key_pair>  If keypair is specified it will delete it too.

-## Versions
+## Targets

-Versions are the concept of the Zetta-target portion of the architecture.
+Targets are the concept of the Zetta-target portion of the architecture.
 A version is a Cloudformation stack based on `../aws/zetta-asg-cf.json` and an AMI specified.
 This creates a Autoscale group based on the AMI.

-### List Versions
+### List Targets

-List all versions currently deployed.
+List all targets currently deployed.

-`node cli versions [stack name]`
+`node cli targets [stack name]`

-### Create Version
+### Create Target

 Create a new version, ami must be specified.

-`node cli versions create [stack name] -a [ami]`
+`node cli targets create [stack name] -a [ami]`

 Options: